Gregory Burns

-Gregory Burns, MFA, (born 1957) is an American athlete, painter, author, motivational speaker and member of Art of the Olympians.
+Gregory Burns, MFA, PLY (born 1957) is an American athlete, painter, author, motivational speaker and member of Art of the Olympians.

 As a competitive swimmer, Burns represented the USA in the 1992, 1996, and 2000 Paralympic Games, winning two gold, two silver and one bronze medal; he has set 5 World records and numerous American records.
+Retiring from the Paralympics, he transitioned to IronMan events, competing in the Korea and Singapore IronMan events.
+He has also trekked in the Himalayas, hiked the Grand Canyon, and summited Half Dome in Yosemite, Jade Mountain in Taiwan and Mount Kinabalu in Malaysia.

-As a contemporary artist, his paintings have been exhibited in over 80 solo exhibitions and group exhibitions in 15 different countries; Burns has conducted 40 Artist-in-Residence programs around the globe.
+As a contemporary artist, his paintings have been exhibited in over 80 solo exhibitions and group exhibitions in 15 different countries.
+Burns has conducted over 40 Artist-in-Residence programs around the globe, one of which was featured on CNN.
 He is the recipient of the United States Sports Academy’s 2016 Sport Artist of the Year award, (painter).
+During the 2020 Tokyo Olympic and Paralympic Games, Gregory was one of six Olympic and Paralympic artists who were commissioned by the Olympic Foundation for Culture & Heritage to create artwork for the ‘Olympic Agora’ which was exhibited throughout Tokyo during the 2021 games, and showcased the connection between sports and art.
+Gregory’s paintings are now part of the Olympic Museum collection in Lausanne, Switzerland.
+Burns is also a member of the Olympic Education Commission.

-As an author, Burns has published three books in English and Mandarin.
+As an author, Burns has published two books in English and one in Mandarin, and has written for numerous magazines.

-As a motivational speaker, Burns has inspired thousands of adults and children while covering a wide range of interests such as sports, arts, motivation, mental wellness, business, culture, and creativity.